Wider. Deeper. Safer.

 It is one of the most vital waterways in the country, connecting the nation’s largest petrochemical complex to the globe.
 The waterway has more deep-draft ship visits than any other port in the country, and nearly 200,000 barge transits every year as well.
 As energy and manufacturing exports increase and vessel sizes grow, improving the channel is nationally important.

-That national economic impact is significant: the Port of Houston drives $802 billion in annual national economic value, sustains more than three million U.S. jobs, and is the nation’s number one port in foreign waterborne tonnage.
+That national economic impact is significant: the Port of Houston drives $802 billion in annual national economic value, sustains more than three million U.S. jobs, and is the nation’s number one port in total waterborne tonnage.

 As the local sponsor of this crucial federal waterway, Port Houston is partnering with the U.S. Army Corps of Engineers as well as private industry on a plan to expand the channel at an accelerated pace.

 The Houston Ship Channel expansion – Project 11 – will widen the channel by 170 feet along its Galveston Bay reach, from 530 feet to 700 feet.
 It will also deepen upstream segments to 46.5 feet, make other safety and efficiency improvements, and craft new environmental features.